DelineaXPM/delinea-platform/Scripts/SecretServer/Github/readme.md

 # Authentication and Authorization Disclaimer

 The provided configurations are developed by using a static  [user OAuth Access Token](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization#restricting-access-by-personal-access-tokens-classic)  for Authentication and Authorization.
-This the only current method to authentcate and provide teh bneccessary access to complete this process.
+This the only current method to authentcate and provide the bneccessary access to complete this process.
 Due to a user challenge requirement with redirect URI, we have opted to use a static token for this automation integration.

 # Disclaimer